Everything is Possible in India: The power of mantra

 By the end of the day, I was doubled over with dysentery so painful that I couldn’t stand up and didn’t move from bed for 48 hours straight, completely missing my friends going away dinner.
 Is it a coincidence that I had just that morning been doubting my own health?

-I chanted Mahamrityunjaya Mantra through the entire night, holding onto it like a light in the darkness.
+Through the night, I chanted, holding onto that mantra like a light in the darkness.

-India has not been an easy place for me but its hardships have had a purifying effect.
-I couldn’t stand to be upset about everything and grew tired of my own inner complaints, so I just stopped.
+India has not been an easy place for me, but its hardships have had a purifying effect.
+I couldn’t stand to be upset about everything and grew tired of my own complaints, so I just stopped.
 It’s called surrender.

 This Moment